andydlindsay/lectures/w08d01/README.md

 ### Add Features to our App Following TDD
 - Helper functions (unit tests)
   - Choose a valid response for the computer player
-  - Determine the status message to display when the game is done
 - Features (integration tests)
   - Clicking on the robot head will toggle the cheating boolean
   - Render appropriate message in Result component based on game status